 Ethical Considerations during the Study

 Remaining ethical throughout the process of this research was a formative principle as supported by Alowitz & Toole (2010).
 Therefore, voluntary consent to participation was imperative to data collection and every effort was made to help protect the privacy of the research participants and ensure confidentiality (Fellows & Liu, 2009).
-Anonymity of participants was thus central and the supervisor reviewed the research to ensure the participants are protected against any unethical conduct (Saunders et al., 2012).
+Anonymity of participants was thus central and the supervisor reviewed the research to ensure the participants were protected against any unethical conduct (Saunders et al., 2012).

 Dissertation Structure

-Chapter one provides a background for the research.
-It also provides a brief description of the methods used in the research.
+Chapter one provides background for the research.
+It also provides a brief description of the research methods.
 The assumptions of the study and ethical principles on which research was based were also discussed.
 Chapter two presents the background of the development process, the role players involved and their relationship within the team.
 Literature regarding related concepts of collaboration was also reviewed.
-Chapter three explains the research process and design in depth including the methods used in this study for data collection and analysis.
+Chapter three explains the research process and design in depth, including the methods used in this study for data collection and analysis.
 Chapter four presents the results from the questionnaire survey.
 Conclusions related to the study are presented in this last chapter.
-Based on the conclusions drawn from this study, recommendations for future studies are underscored.
+Based on this study’s conclusions, recommendations for future studies are underscored.

 Chapter Summary

 This chapter introduced the complexity of the real estate development process with its multiple team members.
-The chapter stressed the importance of the impact of the Concept and Viability stage on value for money and how collaboration within the team increases effectivity in the production process under its scope.
+The chapter stressed the importance of the impact of the concept and viability stage on value for money and how collaboration within the team increases effectivity in the production process under its scope.
 It delineates the research to selected coalitions of participants in high density residential projects within the Northern Johannesburg area.
-The study proposed a review of the prescribed roles and responsibilities to illustrate an actual process in practice, providing insight towards team member`s perceptions, motivations and barriers.
+The study proposed a review of the prescribed roles and responsibilities to illustrate an actual process in practice, providing insight towards team members’ perceptions, motivations and barriers.
 These results described the team environment and it`s conduciveness to collaboration.
 Within this context the implementation of tools of integration and collaboration are established.
-By doing so areas that lack implementation designates where social cognitive barriers exist and underlines recommended further research.
-Chapter two will firstly present the review of literature on project processes, participants and their roles and responsibilities.
-Secondly literature on tools and techniques are presented.
+By doing so, areas that lack implementation designate where social cognitive barriers exist and underline recommended further research.
+Chapter two will firstly present the review of literature on project processes, participants, and their roles and responsibilities.
+Secondly, literature on tools and techniques are presented.

 LITERATURE REVIEW